al-bimani/simplust/README.md

 your code i.e. visual studio, codeblocks, Clion...

 feel free to submit an issue or PR include your ideas or fix mistakes if found
-or even submit a future request.
+or even submit a feature request.